Conditions Tyrosinemia, Type III

 Children with TYR III do have a risk of having an intellectual disability, but this risk is lower when the child receives treatment.

 HPD’s job is to break down the amino acid tyrosine.
 Babies with TYR III do not make enough HPD.
 When HPD is not working correctly, the body cannot break down tyrosine.
 This causes tyrosine and other amino acids (methionine and phenylalanine) to build up in the body, which can be toxic.
 When HPD cannot break down tyrosine correctly, tyrosine may be converted into a harmful acid called homogentisic acid.
 If homogentisic acid builds up in the body, it can be dangerous.
-Everyone has some acid and amino acids in his or her blood, but the high levels associated with TYR III can be toxic.
+Everyone has some acid and amino acids in their blood, but the high levels associated with TYR III can be toxic.

 TYR III is an autosomal recessive genetic condition.
 This means that a child must inherit two copies of the non-working gene for TYR III, one from each parent, in order to have the condition.
 The parents of a child with an autosomal recessive condition each carry one copy of the non-working gene, but they typically do not show signs and symptoms of the condition.
 While having a child with TYR III is rare, when both parents are carriers, they can have more than one child with the condition.
 Learn more about autosomal recessive inheritance.

-Support for Tyrosinemia, type III
+Support for Tyrosinemia, Type III

 Support groups can help connect families who have a child or other family member affected with tyrosinemia, type III with a supportive community of people who have experience and expertise in living with the condition.
-These organizations offer resources for families, affected individuals, health care providers, and advocates.
+These organizations offer resources for families, affected individuals, health care providers, and advocates:

 Work with your baby’s doctor to determine the next steps for your baby’s care.
 Your baby’s doctor may help you coordinate care with a doctor specializing in metabolism, a dietician who can help plan your child’s specialized diet, and other medical resources in your community.
 Depending on the symptoms your baby experiences, your baby’s doctor may work with other physicians who specialize in the brain and nervous system.
 Some children with tyrosinemia, type III (TYR III) have developmental delays.
-If you think that your baby is not meeting his or her developmental milestones, ask your baby's health care provider about the next steps in accessing a developmental evaluation and care.
+If you think that your baby is not meeting their developmental milestones, ask your baby's health care provider about the next steps in accessing a developmental evaluation and care.